What You Need to Know About Sailing in Vanuatu

 Located between New Caledonia and Fiji, the islands of Vanuatu LINK#TT059 offer a welcoming stop on the Transpacific journey for yachties.

-With over 80 islands scattered across the archipelago, Vanuatu makes for an extensive sailing ground with diverse experiences - from active volcanoes and traditional villages to vibrant reefs and secluded anchorages, offering far more variety than many other South Pacific destinations.
+With 83 islands scattered across the archipelago, Vanuatu makes for an extensive sailing ground with diverse experiences, from active volcanoes and traditional villages to vibrant reefs and secluded anchorages, offering far more variety than many other South Pacific destinations.

 Furthermore, the country offers one of the most accessible landfalls if travelling west from French Polynesia or the Cook Islands, with excellent facilities and a well-established yachting community.